DannieBGoode/summit-advisors/_en_posts/2023-12-29-other-advantages-of-being-a-tax-resident-in-andorra-tax-free.md

 image: /assets/uploads/foto-blog-tax-free.jpg
 language: en
 ---
-If you are a tax resident in Andorra, apart from the many advantages (not just fiscal ones) that living in the Principality of Andorra provides, you may be interested to know that when you are outside the country of Andorra, you can request a VAT refund (more commonly known internationally as 'Tax Free') for the products you acquire for personal use.
+If you are a tax resident in Andorra, apart from the many advantages (not just fiscal ones) that living in the Principality of Andorra provides, you may be interested to know that when you are outside the country of Andorra, you can request a VAT refund (more commonly known internationally as 'Tax Free') for the products you acquire for personal use and non-commercial.

 #### What exactly is Tax Free?